Nicolae-Peptea/Nicolae-Peptea/README.md

 ## 👤 About Me
 -
-	> I am a 29 years old new full-stack developer from Romania
+	> I am a 29 years old full-stack developer from Romania
 -
 	> Currently a  <a href="https://codecool.com/en/">
    				Codecool
  			</a> Student
 -
-	> Started coding in october 2020 (Python is my first love) -
+	> Started coding in October 2020 (Python is my first love) -
 	> I have great interest in software architecture and writing maintainable and scalable code
 -